Ron Jeremy

 Ronald Jeremy Hyatt (born March 12, 1953) is an American former pornographic actor and actor.

 Nicknamed "The Hedgehog", Jeremy was ranked by AVN at No. 1 in their "50 Top Porn Stars of All Time" list.
 Jeremy has also made a number of non-pornographic media appearances, and director Scott J. Gill filmed a documentary about him and his legacy, Porn Star: The Legend of Ron Jeremy, released in 2001.

 Jeremy was accused of sexual assault more than a dozen times between 2017 and 2020, for incidents stretching back to 2004.
 Upon further investigation, in August 2021, he was indicted on 30 sexual-assault counts involving 21 victims including 12 counts of forcible rape.
 He was initially jailed awaiting trial, but in January 2023, a judge found him mentally unfit to stand trial due to "incurable neurocognitive decline"; he was released to a private residence in November 2023.

 Early life

 Ronald Jeremy Hyatt was born in Queens, New York City, to a middle-class Jewish family from Russia and Poland.
 His father, Arnold (born 1918), was a physicist and professor at Queens College, CUNY, and his mother a book editor who had served in the O.S.S. during World War II, as she spoke fluent German and French.

 He graduated from Benjamin N. Cardozo High School.
-After high school, Jeremy attended Queen's College, CUNY, where he majored in theater and education as an undergraduate and completed a master's degree.
+After high school, Jeremy attended Queens College (part of the City University of New York), where he majored in theater and education as an undergraduate and completed a master's degree.